 Coor operates in the Nordic market, where fair wages, social protection and good working conditions are fundamental to our business.
-The majority of our employees are covered by collective bargaining agreements, which include pensions, parental leave, health insurance and
+The majority of our employees are covered by collective bargaining agreements, which include pensions, parental leave, health insurance and other social benefits.

-1 Disclosure Requirement S1-2 - Processes for engaging with own workers and workers' representatives about impacts Disclosure Requirement S1-3 - Processes to remediate negative impacts and channels for own workers to raise concerns Disclosure Requirement S1-4 - Taking action on material impacts on own workforce, and approaches to managing material risks other social benefits.
 For employees not covered by collective bargaining agreements, we apply the principle that their wages and benefits should reflect the terms offered to employees covered by collective bargaining agreements.